What Causes Snoring?

 Eventually, the lack of sleep can cause the snorer or bed partner to move to a different room.
 Imagine the strain that can have on a relationship.
 Or maybe you don’t have to imagine it at all, because you’re already living with a loved one who can’t stop snoring.

-If you’re one of the many people who can’t stop snoring, Drs.
-Medford and Luft can examine and assess whether the Pillar Procedure is right for you.
+If you’re one of the many people who can’t stop snoring, Dr. Luft and Dr. Bogdan can examine and assess whether the Pillar Procedure is right for you.
 If your soft palate is one of the reasons you can’t stop snoring, the Pillar Procedure may be a great option for you.

 The Pillar Procedure.
 The first step toward better sleep.

 The soft palate is almost always involved in chronic snoring, but there may be other factors as well, such as blockage of the nasal airway, tonsils and adenoids.
-Drs.
-Medford and Luft will examine all parts of your upper airway and assess if your soft palate is contributing to your snoring.
+Dr. Luft and Dr. Bogdan will examine all parts of your upper airway and assess if your soft palate is contributing to your snoring.
 If your soft palate is a factor, the Pillar Procedure may be an effective treatment option for you, because it stiffens the soft palate to reduce or eliminate the tissue vibration that can cause snoring.

 The Pillar Procedure can be performed as a stand-alone procedure or used in combination with other treatments and lifestyle changes to help patients stop snoring.
 More than 30,000 people worldwide have been treated with the Pillar Procedure.